FRBCesab/rdeps/README.md

 dependencies to the `DESCRIPTION` file in the sections *Depends*, *Imports*, and *Suggests*.

-Different types of dependencies are handle:
+Different types of dependencies are handled:

 - if the package is called with `library(foo)` or `require(foo)`, it will be added to the section **Depends** of the `DESCRIPTION` file